Beaumont Charlton-Pollard High School

 Beaumont Charlton-Pollard High School was a senior high school in Beaumont, Texas, a part of the Beaumont Independent School District, that operated from 1975 to 1986.
-The mascot was the cougar and its school colors were green and gold.
+The mascot was the cougar; its school colors were green and gold.

 It was established from the merger of Beaumont High School, the high school for white students, and Charlton-Pollard High School, the high school for black students.
-The merger happened after Joe J. Fisher, a U.S. federal district court judge, ordered Beaumont ISD to speedily desegregate.
-In 1986 the school consolidated with French High School to form Beaumont Central High School.
+The merger happened after Joe J. Fisher, a U.S. federal district court judge, ordered Beaumont ISD to desegregate speedily.
+In 1986, the school consolidated with French High School to form Beaumont Central High School.